tintin10q/computational-linguistics-summary/Languages/Edit distance.md

 	return D(n,m)
 ```

-So if the item in the source is the target then move on if its not find out the shortest distance.
+So if the item in the source is the target then move on if it's not find out the shortest distance.

-#### Allignment
+#### Alignment
-To get the best allignment we have to store **back pointers** in each cell, so we know where we came from when we reached a transformation.
+To get the best alignment we have to store **back pointers** in each cell, so we know where we came from when we reached a transformation.

-Then we **trace back** our steps and favor the substitution every time we can.
+Then we **trace back** our steps and favour the substitution every time we can.

 ## Graphically